• Skip to primary navigation

 But, with a large number of banks and apps, there's an easier way.
 Many now provide a way for customers to round up transactions in their bank account or credit card and apply to them to a savings account.
 It's a new spin on the change jar for the digital age.

-ChangEd takes this concept even further by applying unused change to your student loans.
-By using the ChangEd app, it rounds up each transaction to the nearest dollar and applies the difference to your student loans once $100 is reached.
-In this article, we’ll do a review of the ChangEd app.
+Changed takes this concept even further by applying unused change to your student loans and other debt.
+By using the Changed app, it rounds up each transaction to the nearest dollar and applies the difference to your loans once $25 is reached.
+In this article, we’ll do a review of the Changed app.

 Quick Summary